ashwin-sg/ashwin-sg/README.md

 ## 🔭 What I’m Currently Working On

 - Building end-to-end automated data piplines in dbt and Airflow
-- Advanced BI dashboards in Power BI and Streamlit
+- Advanced dashboards in Power BI and Streamlit powered by AI Chatbot
 - Building LangChain-based LLM tools
-- Working on end-to-end LLM model deployment
-- Writing blog posts & building side projects for my AI portfolio

 ---